 1.8.
 All stages of the application process must be completed by the related due date listed on the School’s website.

 2.1.
 The School reserves the right to refuse or cancel an enrolment if an applicant does not fulfil the age requirements for the event.

 2.2.
-Applicants for the Interstate/International Training Programme (ITP) must be from 8 to 13 years old as at 30 June in the auditioning year for intake in the year following the audition.
-Applicants must live 90km or more from Melbourne CBD to be considered for the ITP Programme.
+Applicants for the Intra/Interstate/International Training Programme (ITP) must be from 8 to 13 years old as at 30 June in the auditioning year for intake in the year following the audition.

 2.4.
-Applicants for the Full Time Programme must be from 12 to 18 years old as at 30 June in the auditioning year for intake in the year following the audition.
+Applicants for the Full-Time Programme (FTP) must be from 13 to 18 years old as at 30 June in the auditioning year for intake in the year following the audition.